SimonRichardson/functional-notes/notes/functors.md

 ## Example

-Introducting the `Maybe` type, which says that whatever context our function is mapping over might or it might not.
+Introducing the `Maybe` type, which says that whatever context our function is mapping over might or it might not.
 If it does contain a value then run the function against it, but if it doesn't then don't run the function at all and return the Maybe back.
 This is a really handy little functor as it's basically an abstracted null check that we can map over!

 ```javascript
 var Maybe = function(val) {